 calculate method and a

 getUIData method.
-Your no longer lengthy method will only contain calls to these private methods rather than a lot of unstructured code.
+Your formerly lengthy method then only contains calls to these private methods rather than a lot of unstructured code.
 This greatly improves readability as it allows you to understand a method’s structure and purpose on a higher level of abstraction.
 This idea is brought to its logical conclusion in the single level of abstraction principle.

 With this out of the way, let’s head over to code.
 All of the following code samples are derived from the codebase of a huge commercial enterprise Java project.
 I have changed them to protect the innocent while trying to keep the original problems in place.